joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 Good designs include clear focus styles.
 We need to make sure a broad group of people can see which element on a web page can be interacted with (has focus).

 A shortcut to an accessible focus style is to use a 2 pixel (px) thickness or above solid border around an element and make sure the border has at least a 3:1 contrast ratio against its adjacent colour.
 Use the <a href="https://www.tpgi.com/color-contrast-checker/">Colour Contrast Analyser</a> to test designs.
-This Contrast Analyser tool includes an eye dropper which allows you to select the foreground and background colours to generate a numerical ratio which is a pass or fail of the minimum contrast according to WCAG.
+This Contrast Analyser tool includes an eye dropper which allows you to select the foreground and background colours to generate a numerical ratio which is a pass or fail of the minimum contrast according to the Web Content Accessibility Guidelines (WCAG).

 There are more details to consider around colour contrast and designing effective focus styles but I don't aim to cover them in this post (for the sake of brevity).
 If you'd like to know more, I recommend this comprehensive <a href="https://www.sarasoueidan.com/blog/focus-indicators/">guide to focus indicators by Sara Soueidan</a>.